-On a recent trip to London, like many visitors to the city, I could not help but admire the historical buildings of the Capital, especially the Georgian architecture.
-In contrast with the vast network of streets, traffic and pedestrians is the large open, green space of Hyde Park.
-Within the park there are many lodges, small cottages, which were built for the park keepers during the 18th and 19th centuries.
-This post will focus on the history of just one of these little buildings, Serpentine Lodge.
+On a recent trip to London, like many visitors to the city, I could not help but admire the historical buildings of the capital, especially the Georgian architecture.
+In contrast with the vast network of streets, traffic and pedestrians, is the large open, green space of Hyde Park.
+Within the park there are many lodges and small cottages, which were built for the park keepers during the eighteenth and nineteenth centuries.
+This article will focus on the history of just one of these little buildings, Serpentine Lodge.

 Hyde Park is one of the Royal Parks, consisting of around 450 acres in the borough of Westminster in London.
 It is surrounded by the affluent areas of Belgravia, Kensington and Mayfair and it even adjoins the land of Kensington Gardens and Kensington Palace.

 The manor of Hyde, as it was known historically, had belonged to the monks of Westminster Abbey since the Norman conquest.
-However in 1536 it was acquired by King Henry VIII as a deer hunting ground .
-It remained the private land of the monarchy until the reign of James I who allowed restricted access to the wealthier population and later in 1637 Charles I opened up the park to the public.
-During the plague epidemic of 1665, many Londoners fled to the park, hoping the open space would protect them from illness and disease.
+However, in 1536 the manor was acquired by King Henry VIII as a deer hunting ground.
+It remained the private land of the monarchy until the reign of James I, who allowed restricted access to the wealthier population.
+Later in the seventeenth century, in 1637 Charles I opened up the park to the public.
+During the plague epidemic of 1665, many Londoners fled to the Hyde Park, hoping the open space would protect them from illness and disease.

-In 1733 Queen Caroline (wife of George II) had the park landscaped and had the Westbourne River damned, which in turn created The Serpentine, a large lake, made up of eleven smaller ponds.
-The Serpentine was popular with local wildlife and also with recreational activities such as swimming and ice skating.
+In 1733 Queen Caroline (queen consort of George II) had the park landscaped.
+She also had the Westbourne River damned, which in turn created The Serpentine.
+This large lake was made up of eleven smaller ponds.
+The Serpentine was popular with local wildlife and also with people seeking recreational activities such as swimming and ice skating.